jakirkham/mouse_record/README.md

 # Usage

-Once desired arguments are provided by the user -recording times-before and after in seconds- and directory, the program will initiate.
-Once the program is running, please run the program for at least 30 seconds (to allow the program to prevent extra seconds from entering the buffer).
+Once the desired arguments are provided by the user (e.g., seconds to record before and after a trigger event and directory) the program will initiate.
+For, each time a trigger event is initiated, the program will write the specified recording intervals into a h264 video file.
+The program will continue to run until a `KeyboardInterrupt` is entered into the terminal

 ##Sample Usage

 Execution of the program consists of the program name and respectve arguments: time to record before trigger event (in seconds), time to record after (in seconds), and directory of the file to be saved into.
 An example is shown below:

-`mouse-record 2 2 /home/pi/Desktop/`
+    mouse-record 2 2 /home/pi/Desktop

+Also, as mentioned before, the program will end when a `KeyboardInterrupt`(Ctrl + c) is entered into the terminal